jonasbucherETH/sushi_internship/README.md

 * Name of app?
 * how to access variable "name" in server-inputData?
 * SUSHI Rmarkdown works; shiny ui loads but it disconnects from server immediately
-* time for presentation; who will be there?
+* time for presentation -> around 25-30 minutes

 ### TODO
 * adapt PCA loadings table